jdmonin/JSettlers2/doc/Readme.developer.md

 Longest Road is tracked.
 If a player gets 10 VP total, the game will be over when their turn arrives; your own player would win the game immediately.

-To exit Free Placement mode, either click "Done" (which will end your turn) or type this debug command:
+To exit Free Placement mode, either click "Done" to end your turn or type this debug command:

 	*FREEPLACE* 0